-Mapping the World: Maps and Travel Literature from NINETEENTH CENTURY COLLECTIONS ONLINE Mapping the World: Maps and Travel Literature provides geographical images spanning the globe.
+Maps and Travel Literature from NINETEENTH CENTURY COLLECTIONS ONLINE Maps and Travel Literature provides geographical images spanning the globe.
 The nineteenth century experienced tremendous growth in maps and mapmaking as the field of cartography gained visibility and respect as a profession.
 Mapmaking during this time was driven by massive industrialisation, imperialism, and exploration.
-As people moved farther from traditional population centres, tourism created a new market for reliable maps.
+As people moved farther from traditional population centers, tourism created a new market for reliable maps.
 This collection supports studies on the evolution of travel and transportation, and spans multiple disciplines to provide new insight into societal values, colonialism, and exploration.
-Additional information about Nineteenth Century Collections Online can be found on page 6.
+Additional information about Nineteenth Century Collections Online can be found on page 10.
+Refugees, Relief, and Resettlement: Forced Migration and World War II During the Second World War, some 60 million individuals across Europe, North Africa, and Asia were forcibly displaced from their homes.
+Refugees, Relief, and Resettlement: Forced Migration and World War II includes approximately 700,000 pages of unpublished manuscript records that document the causes, effects, and responses to refugee crises across the world immediately before, during, and shortly after World War II.
+Government records, refugee agency files, and correspondence reveal the hidden history of those uprooted within and across national borders as well as the relief, resettlement, and repatriation efforts that followed.
+This archive can be searched by nationality and ethnicity, country fled, and settlement and resettlement destinations.
+KEY FACTS DATE RANGE: 1935-1950 DOCUMENT TYPES: manuscripts, pamphlets, ephemera, government documents, relief organisation records, and refugee reports SOURCE LIBRARIES: The National Archives, United Kingdom; the U.S. National Archives and Records Administration; the British Library; World Jewish Relief Archive SUBJECTS SUPPORTED: history, economics, psychology, public health, sociology, religion, and international studies